-Heb 9:12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.
+Hebrews 9:12 – Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.

-There are just a representative sampling of verses in the Bible that speak of the work of the blood of Jesus for his church.
-Understanding the power of the blood of Jesus is an essential part of a successful walk with Christ.
+These are just a representative sampling of verses in the Bible that speak of the work of the blood of Jesus for His church.
+Understanding the power of the blood of Jesus is an essential part of a successful and victorious walk with Christ on the earth.
 Knowing what the blood of the Lamb purchased is critical to knowing who you are in Christ.
 Understanding the purpose of the blood of Christ is essential to a successful earthly Christian life.
-Seeing these verses I can see a direct relationship to the descriptive qualities of the woman in Revelation 12:11.
+After understanding these verses, I hope that you can see the direct relationship to the descriptive qualities of the woman especially being clothed with the Sun of Righteousness in Revelation 12:11.

 1Jn 5:2 By this we know that we love the children of God, when we love God, and keep his commandments.

 1Jn 5:3 For this is the love of God, that we keep his commandments: and his commandments are not grievous.

 Joh 15:10 If ye keep my commandments, ye shall abide in my love; even as I have kept my Father’s commandments, and abide in his love.

 Joh 14:15 If ye love me, keep my commandments.

 Joh 14:21 He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him.